fancylukanator/MTHE493/README.md

 The example will show the original images, the images reconstructed from eigenfaces, and the absolute pixel differences between the originals and the reconstructions.
 Check out the branch feature/color for experimental features.

+Please create a new branch before pushing edits.

 Contributors
 - Luke Steenge